Last editedSep 20223 min read

 Here are additional advantages of using ACH payment processing for nonprofits:

-Lower fees: Credit and debit cards are another convenient way to accept payments, but these come with the burden of higher transaction fees.
-Because ACH transactions are processed in bulk, they are usually cheaper than a like-for-like credit card donation.
+3. Lower fees: Credit and debit cards are another convenient way to accept payments, but these come with the burden of higher transaction fees.
+Because ACH transactions are processed in bulk, and are direct transfers between banks, they are significantly cheaper than like-for-like credit card donations.

-Secure payments: Cash and paper checks can be lost or stolen.
+4. Secure payments: Cash and paper checks can be lost or stolen.
+Credit cards are also more susceptible to fraud than bank payments.
 Electronic banking ensures that all financial details are transmitted through the highly secure ACH network.
 Be sure to use secure ACH processing software and encrypted authorization forms to protect your donor’s details.